 Comparing the two carpet fibers helps determine which suits your needs.

-It’s worth noting that both are available in various quality options.
+It’s worth noting that both polyester and nylon are available in various quality options.
 You may find a high-grade polyester carpet more resilient than a standard-grade nylon carpet.
 When comparing the two, ensure they’re of the same quality grade.

 In terms of abrasion resistance, polyester ranks better.
 It’s less prone to peeling and aging.
 Nylon, on the other hand, stretches better than polyester.
 Overall, carpets made of nylon should last longer.